-The Telecommunications Education Center is a learning platform devoted to improving safety and quality within the telecommunications industry.
+The Telecommunications Education Center is a learning program devoted to improving safety and quality within the telecommunications industry.
 It was created by the Wireless Infrastructure Association (WIA) with significant contributions from its members, partners, subject matter experts, and academia.
 TEC was explicitly designed to meet the demands of a growing industry and a need for a skilled workforce.

 About the Telecommunications Industry Registered Apprenticeship Program

 The Telecommunications Industry Registered Apprenticeship Program (“TIRAP”) is a joint venture of telecommunications companies, industry associations and the U.S. Department of Labor (“DoL”) that develops DoL-credentialed apprenticeship programs available to qualified employers for career development of the telecommunications workforce.
 The TIRAP’s mission is to partner with stakeholders to promote safety, enhance quality, and enable education and advancement opportunities in the telecommunications workforce that will meet network infrastructure build out needs.
 WIA acts as the Program’s national sponsor, providing essential outreach and administrative support.
 Currently 22 employers are in the program and more than 1500 apprenticeship agreements have been generated.